ftlabs/boilerplates/README.md

 Within the page, the Origami includes override some of the basic element styling, e.g. [o-typography](http://registry.origami.ft.com/components/o-typography@3.1.0), or provide css classes to insert into some html elements, e.g. class="[o-buttons](http://registry.origami.ft.com/components/o-buttons@3.0.3)".

+## and then

 You can consult the Origami docs for how to bring the css and js compilation into your own page build process if you want to have full control over it.

+You should consider including the following modules:

+* [o-tracking](http://registry.origami.ft.com/components/o-tracking@1.1.4) to ensure your page is being automatically tracked
+* ...

+If you want to dig into the underlying Origami code, contribute, or raise an issue, here's the repo: [https://github.com/Financial-Times/ft-origami](https://github.com/Financial-Times/ft-origami).